 1. Encourage Users to Take Specific Actions

-You should plan your onboarding around the steps most likely result in users activating your product.
+You should plan your onboarding around the steps most likely to result in users activating your product.
 If you find that users who link their Google Drive to your product are more likely to continue using it after the first month, you should prioritize this during the onboarding process.

 2. Prioritize Onboarding in Your Product